Study abroad is a life-changing experience for college students.

 “After Pepperdine, I got my Masters in International Management, largely as a result of my studies in Europe, and I kept traveling,” Stoen says.
 “A long weekend – why not go to Australia?
 A friend’s birthday in Lithuania?
 Absolutely.
 And now with kids, I’ve continued to travel.
 My 10-year-old has been to all seven continents.
 My eight-year-old has been to 37 countries.
 I’ve never gotten tired of traveling, and it all started with my year abroad in Florence.”

-But how do you choose the best program for you?
-Here’s a look at which programs stand out from the crowd — and how to narrow down your options.
+But how do you find the best study abroad programs?
+Here’s a look at which programs stand out from the crowd — and how to narrow down your options of the colleges with study abroad programs.

 How To Choose the Best Place To Study Abroad